hannestschofenig/tschofenig-ids/cose-key-thumbprint/draft-ietf-cose-key-thumbprint.md

 --- abstract

-This specification defines a method for computing a hash value over a COSE Key.
+This specification defines a method for computing a hash value over a CBOR Object Signing and Encryption (COSE) Key.
 It defines which fields in a COSE Key structure are used in the hash computation, the method of creating a canonical form of the fields, and how to hash the byte sequence.
 The resulting hash value can be used for identifying or selecting a key that is the subject of the thumbprint.